official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 from the records of the discussions that President Bush encouraged that dialogue and listened to Mr Blair’s opinions.

-53

-Executive Summary383.
-Mr Blair expressed his views in frequent telephone calls and in meetings with the President.
+383. Mr Blair expressed his views in frequent telephone calls and in meetings with the President.
 There was also a very active channel between his Foreign Affairs Adviser and the President’s National Security Advisor.
 Mr Blair also sent detailed written Notes to the President.